If you’re a B2B marketer, buyer personas aren’t new to you. But you might have mixed feelings about their effectiveness.

 As you develop content, use your personas’ Pain Points, Topics of Interest, and What They Value points as your first reference.
 You want to surround each persona with content that debunks any objections, connects through a common language, and reinforces how your company can help.

 As you or your digital marketing agency execute paid advertising tactics, use the Roles/Titles, Geography, Education/Experience, and Social Media Channels from your buyer personas to inform the fields you choose when creating audiences in Google, LinkedIn, or Facebook.

 - To teach new hires about your audience

 As your company grows and new people join your marketing and sales teams (and any other team for that matter!), use your Buyer Personas as orientation material to get them up to speed.

 As a marketing or sales professional, you know the importance of adapting your offering and pitch to meet the changing needs of your customers and marketplace.
 The message that resonated one year ago might not apply today.
 As such, your buyer personas should be revisited every six months to one year.
 If you’re finding that no one is using your buyer personas, it could be that they’re just outdated.

 We discussed the various ways that your buyer personas can inform your content and digital marketing strategy.
-In this new Checklist: Marketing Campaign Planning & Execution, you’ll find even more examples of how great buyer personas can supplement any strategic marketing campaign through:
+In this interactive template, Planning & Executing a Strategic Marketing Campaign, you’ll find even more examples of how great buyer personas can supplement any strategic marketing campaign through:

 - Offers and landing pages